A new census of dust and polycyclic aromatic hydrocarbons at z=0.7-2 with JWST MIRI

 \subsection{SMILES survey (MIRI data)}

-This paper is based on the MIRI imaging survey of {\sc{Systematic Mid-infrared Instrument Legacy Extragalactic Survey}} (SMILES).
-SMILES is a MIRI US-GTO program (PID 1207, PI: George~Rieke) that surveys 34 arcmin$^2$ (using 15 MIRI pointings in a 3$\times$ 5 mosaic) centered in the Hubble Ultra Deep Field (HUDF; \citealt{beckwith06}).
-The survey is centered at 03h32m34.80s -27d48m32.60s and includes the eight broad bands of the MIRI Imager from 5.6 to 25.5{\um}.
-A standard MIRI 4-point dither pattern was adopted to improve the PSF sampling and mitigate detector artifacts and cosmic-ray events.
+This paper is based on the MIRI imaging survey of {\sc{Systematic Mid-infrared Instrument Legacy Extragalactic Survey}} (SMILES; \citealt{rieke24,alberts24}).
+SMILES is a MIRI US-GTO programme (PID 1207, PI: George~Rieke) that surveys 34 arcmin$^2$ (using 15 MIRI pointings in a 3$\times$ 5 mosaic) centred on the Hubble Ultra Deep Field (HUDF; \citealt{beckwith06}).
+The survey is centred at 03h32m34.80s -27d48m32.60s and includes the eight broad bands of the MIRI Imager from 5.6 to 25.5{\um}.
+A standard MIRI 4-point dither pattern was adopted to improve the point spread function (PSF) sampling and mitigate detector artifacts and cosmic-ray events.
 We used a FASTR1 readout pattern.
-Each pointing had a total science exposure time of 2.17 hours, divided over 8 bands.
-The exposure times per band were designed to optimize the detection of typical AGN and star-forming galaxies down to SFR$\sim 10$\Msun yr$^{-1}$ \citep[see also][]{lyu23}.
-The observations were carried out in December 2022 and January 2023, which achieved 5$\sigma$ point source sensitivity of 0.11\,$\mu$Jy (AB mag $=$ 26.3), 0.20\,$\mu$Jy (25.6), 0.48 (24.7), 0.67 (24.3), 0.79 (24.2), 2.42 (22.9), 3.47 (22.6), and 16.91 (20.8) in F560W (754\,s exposure time), F770W (866\,s), F1000W (644\,s), F1280W (755\,s), F1500W (1121\,s), F1800W (755\,s), F2100W (2186\,s), and F2550W (832\,s)\footnote{Note that our derived sensitivities are $\sim 2-3\times$ deeper than the sensitivities predicted by ETC (version 3.0) for our observation setup.}.
-The achieved sensitivities are an order of magnitude deeper than the confusion limit of Spitzer/MIPS 24\,{\um} (56\,$\mu$Jy; \citealt{dole04}) at similar wavelengths.
-The optimal combination of depth, spatial resolution, coverage area, and multi-wavelength capabilities, makes SMILES well suited for investigating mid-IR dust emissions in galaxies during the cosmic noon epoch.
+Each pointing had a total science exposure time of 2.17 hours, divided over eight bands.
+The exposure times per band were designed to optimise the detection of typical active galactic nucleus (AGN) and star-forming galaxies down to an SFR of $\sim 10$\Msun yr$^{-1}$.
+The observations were carried out in December 2022 and January 2023, which achieved a 5$\sigma$ point source sensitivity of 0.11\,$\mu$Jy (AB mag $=$ 26.3), 0.20\,$\mu$Jy (25.6), 0.48 (24.7), 0.67 (24.3), 0.79 (24.2), 2.42 (22.9), 3.47 (22.6), and 16.91 (20.8) in F560W (754\,s exposure time), F770W (866\,s), F1000W (644\,s), F1280W (755\,s), F1500W (1121\,s), F1800W (755\,s), F2100W (2186\,s), and F2550W (832\,s)\footnote{Our derived sensitivities are $\sim 2-3\times$ deeper than the sensitivities predicted by ETC (version 3.0) for our observation setup.}.
+The achieved sensitivities are an order of magnitude deeper than the confusion limit of \textit{Spitzer}/MIPS 24\,{\um} (56\,$\mu$Jy; \citealt{dole04}) at similar wavelengths.
+The optimal combination of depth, spatial resolution, coverage area, and multi-wavelength capabilities makes SMILES well suited to investigating mid-IR dust emissions in galaxies during the cosmic noon epoch.
 In Figure~\ref{fig:SMILES}, we show the advancement of this dataset compared to the existing IR data to study cosmic noon galaxies.